The Saga Continues (Wu-Tang Clan album)

-The Saga Continues is a compilation album by American rap ensemble Wu-Tang Clan, produced by long-time producer Mathematics released on October 13, 2017 on eOne.
-The group name was shortened to "Wu-Tang" to mark the fact that the album features all Wu-Tang Clan members except U-God due to his legal issues with the group over royalties.
-It also features guest appearances from Streetlife, Redman, Sean Price and others.
-Producer Mathematics has explained, "It's a Wu-Tang record of course, [but] it can't be a complete Wu-Tang Clan album without [U-God]."
+The Saga Continues is a compilation album by American rap ensemble Wu-Tang Clan, produced by long-time producer Mathematics.
+It was released on October 13, 2017, via 36 Chambers Records and eOne.
+The group adopted the shortened name "Wu-Tang" for this album to highlight the absence of U-God, who was not featured due to ongoing legal issues with the group over royalties.
+The album marks the third release under the shortened name, following Chamber Music and Legendary Weapons.
+Producer Mathematics has explained, "It's a Wu-Tang record of course, [but] it can't be a complete Wu-Tang Clan album without U-God."

 The Saga Continues was promoted with two singles, "People Say" and "Lesson Learn'd", both featuring Redman.
 The album debuted on at number 15 on Billboard 200 chart and at number one on Independent Albums having sold 19,461 copies in the first week, and including streams it was 24,613 copies.
+The compilation was celebrated in 2024 with "Wu-Tang Clan: The Saga Continues… The Las Vegas Residency" at The Theater at Virgin Hotels.